muckblog/muckblog.github.io/_posts/2024-02-03-bond-on-location.md

 [![Casino Royale]({{site.url}}/assets/images/2024/02/CR4-A.jpg)]({{site.url}}/assets/images/2024/02/CR4-A.jpg)
 [![Casino Royale]({{site.url}}/assets/images/2024/02/CR4-B.jpg)]({{site.url}}/assets/images/2024/02/CR4-B.jpg)

-At one point during the trip we took a vaporetto (water bus) along the Grand Canale and I hoped to spot the building that ends up collapsing and sinking underwater.
+At one point during the trip we took a vaporetto (water bus) along the Grand Canal and I hoped to spot the building that ends up collapsing and sinking underwater.
 Turns out that when they were doing the CGI for those shots, they completely replaced the facade of the building.
 It didn’t help that I was looking on the wrong side of the canal too.
-Later on when we were on a rooftop terrace admiring the views, I used the buildings either side of it to work out [where it would have been](https://maps.app.goo.gl/oZd2VQNssHJPqNv97) which you can just sort of make out in the photo below.
+Later on when we were on a rooftop terrace admiring the views, I used the buildings either side of it to work out [where it would have been](https://maps.app.goo.gl/oZd2VQNssHJPqNv97) which you can just sort of make out in the photo below where the arrow is pointing.

 [![Casino Royale]({{site.url}}/assets/images/2024/02/CR5-A.jpg)]({{site.url}}/assets/images/2024/02/CR5-A.jpg)
 [![Casino Royale]({{site.url}}/assets/images/2024/02/CR5-B.jpg)]({{site.url}}/assets/images/2024/02/CR5-B.jpg)